2i2c-org/infrastructure/docs/howto/configure/auth-management.md

    You should keep the `admin_users` key, however.
    ```

-   To authenticate against a GitHub organisation (note the `read:user` scope):
+   To authenticate against a GitHub organisation (Note the `read:user` scope.
+See comment box below.):

     ```yaml
     jupyterhub: